Interstate 40: Major projects

-Originally, I-40 was constructed through downtown Winston-Salem, and it continued to follow that route until a new urban bypass route was built.
-After the bypass was completed around 1992, I-40 was relocated to the new freeway, that went through the urban areas of the city while avoiding the congested Downtown.
+Originally, I-40 was constructed through, what eventually became the center of downtown Winston-Salem, until late 1992.
+After the new route was completed during the period, I-40 was relocated to the new freeway through the then heavily undeveloped areas south of the congested Downtown.
 The old highway was then redesignated as Interstate 40 Business (I-40 Bus.), establishing a business route that was actually a freeway for its entire length, a rarity among business routes.
-Following a reconstruction, the expressway was renamed Salem Parkway and redesignated as part of US 421.
+Following the reconstruction in one stretch of the old route, the Business Loop was renamed Salem Parkway and was redesignated to be the segment of US 421.

 The "Big I" interchange in Albuquerque between I-40 and I-25 was reconstructed between 2000 and 2002 in a project that eliminated left-hand entrance ramps and added lanes.
 This project was given an honorable mention by the United States Department of Transportation and the FHWA for excellence in urban highway design in 2002.

 The Oklahoma City Crosstown Expressway was relocated and replaced with a new wider alignment in two phases between May 2002 and October 2012.
 The old alignment was replaced with Oklahoma City Boulevard, and at-grade thoroughfare.

 In Memphis, the cancellation of the Overton Park stretch of I-240, along with increased traffic volumes and safety hazards, rendered both interchanges with I-240 unable to effectively handle unplanned traffic patterns, thus necessitating their reconstruction.
 This was accomplished in three phases between January 2001 and December 2016.

 A $203.7 million two-phase project dubbed "SmartFix 40" resulted in a complete closure of a short stretch of I-40 through Knoxville between May 1, 2008, and June 12, 2009.
 This was done in order to accelerate the construction timeline, and during this time, through traffic was required to use I-640.
 Both phases of the project won an America's Transportation Award from AASHTO in 2008 and 2010, respectively.